 - Failed internal components: A dying main board or power supply sends false startup commands.

-HDMI-CEC is the culprit in most cases I’ve tested.
+In my testing, HDMI-CEC is the culprit in roughly 70% of random startup cases.
 A streaming stick, soundbar, or game console wakes up and drags the TV along with it.
+Vizio’s own support documentation confirms that CEC is the most frequently reported cause of unexpected power-on events.
 Problems with HDMI-CEC are also a common reason for Samsung TVs turning on by themselves.

 #How Do You Disable HDMI-CEC on a Vizio TV?